-Both Market Rate and Senior age and income restricted apartments are now sealed up, several buildings are completed and construction on the remaining buildings is progressing.
+Both Market Rate and Senior age and income restricted apartments are now sealed up, several Market Rate buildings now have Certificates of Occupancy and have people living in them and construction on the remaining buildings is progressing.

-Common areas like the Clubhouse and Pool are close to completion.
+Common areas like the Clubhouse and Pool are now open to both residents of Anacapa Canyon and University Glen

-Single-family and townhouse construction Phase 1 is complete and Phases 2, 3 and 4, consisting of 27 single-family homes and 22 townhomes, are under way.
+The first residents moved in in December.
+15 Single-family and townhouse have closed Escrow and 14 are occupied Phases 2, 3 and 4, consisting of 27 single-family homes and 22 townhomes, are progressing well.